Clarity logoClarity logoClarity

 Blockchain is a shared, tamper-proof ledger.
 Here's how blocks are chained, why decentralization matters, and what blockchain means beyond cryptocurrency.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Blockchain is one of those words that gets thrown around so much it's lost all meaning.
 Crypto bros say it'll change everything.
 Skeptics say it's a solution looking for a problem.
-The truth is somewhere in between; and understanding how it actually works, stripped of the hype, is more useful than most people realize.
+The truth is somewhere in between, and understanding how it actually works, stripped of the hype, is more useful than most people realize.

 A blockchain is a decentralized, distributed digital ledger that records transactions across a network of computers in a way that is transparent, tamper-proof, and does not require a central authority.
 Data is grouped into blocks that are cryptographically linked in chronological order, forming an immutable chain.
 The technology underpins Bitcoin, Ethereum, and thousands of other cryptocurrencies, as well as applications in supply chain management, digital identity, and decentralized finance (DeFi).